 The course focuses on preparing students to enter the professional world.
 Projects include the development of a resume, cover letter, artist's statement, bio, and portfolio.
 Focus is placed on submitting work to competitions, both visual and written, related to their work.
 (Prerequisites: DDDD-103 or equivalent course and completion of First Year Writing (FYW) requirement.)
 Lecture 3 (Fall).

-General Education Elective: History of Digital Graphics (WI-GE)
+General Education Elective: History of Digital Graphics (WI-PR)

 This course will focus on three-dimensional, and interactive design, covering the development of digitally based 3D graphics and imagery from their prehistory to the present.
 Additionally, the course will explore related technologies and the growth of the computer industry.
 Major pioneers and their contributions to the field are reviewed.
 The course traces the use of digital technology in the creation of graphics for design, interactive media, fine art, animation, visualization, and performance, with the majority of the time spent on more recent 3D and interactive graphics, ending with cutting-edge design and interactive technologies.
 Lecture 3 (Fall).